 At UC Santa Cruz, the UC Santa Cruz Genomics Institute coordinates the QB3 partnership.
 At UCSC, QB3 carries out its mission through the following activities:

-- Funding research, equipment, and core facilities that enable scientists and engineers to develop devices, drugs, and therapies for human health and technologies to protect the environment and improve energy production and use
+- Funding research, equipment, and core facilities that enable scientists and engineers to develop devices, technologies, drugs, and therapies that improve human health, protect the environment and improve efficiencies in energy production and use.

 - Supporting endeavors leading to the creation of intellectual property and economic growth